-2. As a result of their exposure to the contaminated water, thousands of men and women who lived and worked at Camp Lejeune from the 1950s to the 1980s have contracted serious diseases and chronic conditions, including-but by no means limited to-leukemias, cancers of the bladder, kidney, and liver, non-Hodgkin's lymphoma, and Parkinson's disease.
+- 2. As a result of their exposure to the contaminated water, thousands of men and women who lived and worked at Camp Lejeune from the 1950s to the 1980s have contracted serious diseases and chronic conditions, including-but by no means limited to-leukemias, cancers of the bladder, kidney, and liver, non-Hodgkin's lymphoma, and Parkinson's disease.
 Victims exposed in utero suffered from severe birth defects, and many did not survive.
-Indeed, so many infants died during the contamination period that one cemetery where hundreds are buried has taken on the grim title of "Baby Heaven."

-3. After decades of delay and obfuscation, the federal government finally came clean about the extent of the contamination in 2008, when, pursuant to an express congressional mandate, the Marine Corps began notifying veterans and family members of their potential exposure.
+Indeed, so many infants died during the contamination period that one cemetery where hundreds are buried has taken on the grim title of "Baby Heaven." - 3.
+After decades of delay and obfuscation, the federal government finally came clean about the extent of the contamination in 2008, when, pursuant to an express congressional mandate, the Marine Corps began notifying veterans and family members of their potential exposure.
 Claims against the United States seeking medical care and benefits for the victims of Camp Lejeune began to flow soon thereafter.
 But instead of providing the necessary care to servicemembers and others for their injuries, the United States resisted their claims vigorously.
-When lawsuits were filed under the Federal Tort Claims Act in federal court, the United States escaped liability by invoking North Carolina's ten-year statute of repose-which operated to bar all of the claims even though the government's misconduct had not come to light until well after the statutory period had run.

-4. At long last, the United States has heeded calls to make good on its moral debt to those injured by their exposure to Camp Lejeune's toxic water.
-On August 10, 2022, the President signed into law the "Honoring our PACT Act of 2022" ("PACT Act"), which incorporates at Section 804 the Camp Lejeune Justice Act ("CLJA").
+When lawsuits were filed under the Federal Tort Claims Act in federal court, the United States escaped liability by invoking North Carolina's ten-year statute of repose-which operated to bar all of the claims even though the government's misconduct had not come to light until well after the statutory period had run. - 4.
+At long last, the United States has heeded calls to make good on its moral debt to those injured by their exposure to Camp Lejeune's toxic water.
+On August 10, 2022, the President signed into law the Honoring our PACT Act of 2022, Pub.
+L. No. 117-168 ("PACT Act"), which incorporates at Section 804 the Camp Lejeune Justice Act ("CLJA").
 The CLJA establishes a simple cause of action permitting individuals who were harmed by the contaminated water at Camp Lejeune over the relevant period to obtain compensation in this Court.
 Under the CLJA, "[a]n individual, including a veteran . . . or the legal representative of such an individual, who resided, worked, or was otherwise exposed (including in utero exposure) for not less than 30 days during the period beginning on August 1, 1953, and ending on December 31, 1987, to water at Camp Lejeune, North Carolina, that was supplied by, or on behalf of, the United States may bring an action in the United States District Court for the Eastern District of North Carolina to obtain appropriate relief for harm that was caused by exposure to the water at Camp Lejeune."
 PACT Act § 804(b).
 And to meet the burden of proof, a plaintiff need only "produce evidence showing that the relationship between exposure to the water at Camp Lejeune and the harm is . . . sufficient to conclude that a causal relationship is at least as likely as not."
 Id. § 804(c)(2).

-5. Plaintiff Victor Malafronte was stationed at Camp Lejeune on multiple occasions between 1963 and 1967.
-While on base, Mr. Malafronte began to experience severe, debilitating headaches that continue to afflict him to this day.
-He has subsequently been diagnosed with stage 4 chronic kidney disease and severe chronic interstitial nephritis.
+5. Plaintiff James Merritt was stationed at Camp Lejeune.
+He was thus exposed to contaminated water supplied by the United States from approximately January 1973 until December 1974.
+Mr. Merritt has since suffered from hepatic steatosis (fatty liver disease).
 There is overwhelming evidence that the contaminants found in the water at Camp Lejeune caused, or were at least as likely as not the cause of, his injuries.
-Plaintiff now seeks compensation under the CLJA for substantial medical costs, loss of income, pain and suffering, and other injuries caused by the federal government's decades-long failure to ensure the safety of the water at Camp Lejeune.
+Plaintiff now seeks compensation under the CLJA for the substantial medical costs, loss of income, pain and suffering, and other injuries caused by the federal government's decades-long failure to ensure the safety of the water at Camp Lejeune.